bradleytaunt/btxx.org/posts/bare.md

 ## Hypothetical Examples

-Everyone loves hypothetical, right?
+Everyone loves hypothetical thought experiments, right?
 So here's one:

 Jim is an engineer and works for "THE COMPANY".
 A client has requested a JSON file that contains all recent, Canadian buyers of their "PRODUCT ABC".
 Jim can handle this task no problem, but thinks it is a little short-sighted.
 Jim thinks to himself, "What if they want to check buyers from the US?
 What if they want a shorter or longer time frame?".
 So, Jim starts to build a *richer* experience for the user.
 He creates a private front-end UI, that gives the client the ability to select country, time-frame, along with buying / selling options, which can then be exported as JSON directly from the browser.
 It looks great and works flawlessly.
 Well done, Jim!